kent-map/kent/19c/19c-victoria-biography.md

 <param ve-entity eid="Q179224" aliases="Dover">

 **Occupation / significance** Queen, Empress of India, writer.
 Her father was the Duke of Kent.
-**Kent events with dates:** Stayed at Ramsgate in Albion House 29 Sept 1835 – 11th Jan 1836 with her mother and visited Broadstairs, Margate and Canterbury.
+**Kent events with dates:** Stayed at Ramsgate in Albion House 29 Sept 1835 – 11th Jan 1836 with her mother.
 Stayed again 30th Sept 1836 – 29 Nov 1836 in West Cliff including overnight stay at an inn in Rochester.
 Visited Dover with Albert and two children and stays at Walmer Castle (10th Nov 1842 – 3rd Dec 1842).
 Visited Military Hospital in Chatham 1855 and 1856 (day trips).